Shantang3/ACE-CPT-Notes/Personal Notes/Chr9-10: Muscular Training.md

 ## Functional Assessments

+To help the PT to observe a client's efficacies in postural stabilization, balance, and core function.
 Improve joint function through muscular endurance, flexibility, core function, static balance, and dynamic balance.

 #### Static postural assessment: muscle imbalance, altered neural action.

+The right-angle rule of the body: how the body represents itself in vertical alignment across the major joints: ankle, knee, hip, shoulder, and spine.
+To observe in three planes, noting specific "static" asymmetries at the joints.

 ![IMG_1072](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/765c17ee-d7f4-4f96-80ac-5d1e1432393e)